 Why is the answer to this question important?
-Well, it's really important to understand how our leads became leads and what the process was and which channels influenced them.
-According to Salesforce, it takes about 6 to 8 touches to generate a viable sales lead.
-So more than one channel working together to make sure that your prospects are moving through the funnel.
+Well, it’s really important to understand how our leads became leads and what the process was and which channels influenced them.
+According to Salesforce, it takes about 6 to 8 touches to generate a viable sales lead, so more than one channel working together to make sure that your prospects are moving through the funnel.

 This article is five years old, but it’s still very important.
 I think it still has a lot to say for us today.
 And this quote, I just wanted to pull out and then read because I think it was at the heart of what we’re looking at.

-"The 6 to 8 touches it takes to qualify a lead are crucial components of the lead nurturing process, allowing marketing the opportunity to educate and inform prospects as they move through each stage in the buyer journey.
-These touch points are opportunities to prepare these for the final stage in the buyers journey.
+“The 6 to 8 touches it takes to qualify a lead are crucial components of the lead nurturing process, allowing marketing the opportunity to educate and inform prospects as they move through each stage in the buyer journey.
+These touchpoints are opportunities to prepare these for the final stage in the buyer’s journey.
 The point of decision making.
-The better the experience and the more value each of these touch points are to the leads, the more ready they'll be to make a buying decision, the more likely they are to convert to paying customers."
+The better the experience and the more value each of these touchpoints are to the leads, the more ready they’ll be to make a buying decision, the more likely they are to convert to paying customers.”

 What this is saying is that at each stage and each touch we are given an opportunity to educate as marketers and walk our leads or walk our opportunities through their buying journey, and making sure that they have all the information they need to make an informed decision.

 Here are the three core benefits.
 One, it allows you to know which channels to invest in.
 Two, it helps you understand how users are engaging with your brand.
 And three, it helps you optimize your digital funnel.
 It allows you to do these three things in a way that saves you time, it saves you money, and should end up producing much better and higher qualified leads.
-There's a number of different attribution models that we can leverage in order to give us these results.
-And we're going to walk through each one of these.
-Some of the most well known ones, really the ones that are commonly used across the industry.
+There’s a number of different attribution models that we can leverage in order to give us these results.
+And we’re going to walk through each one of these.
+Some of the most well-known ones, really the ones that are commonly used across the industry.
 The first one is first touch attribution.

 Time decay model.
 This model gives credit more to the touch points as they move closer towards conversion.
 So again, if we talked about organic, would be at the beginning, would only get a little bit.
 If they came back through social, social would have more of a play.
 IF they came back through direct, that a little bit more.
 And then let’s say ads was the final one, that would get the most credit in this specific model here.

 Linear is going to distribute it like we talked about equally across the channels.
 This would be more of a moderate approach.
-Another conservative approach, little bit less conservative than last touch would be time decay where you're giving more of the credit towards the person closest to the conversion.
-And then an average growth oriented would be positioned based, where you're giving 40% to both the first and the last channel and the remaining 20% spread out across.
+Another conservative approach, a little bit less conservative than last touch would be time decay where you’re giving more of the credit towards the person closest to the conversion.
+And then an average growth oriented would be positioned based, where you’re giving 40% to both the first and the last channel and the remaining 20% spread out across.

-In a future video, I'm going to put together a demo of how to set this up in your Google analytics.
-But right now it's important for us to understand what multi-channel is and how we can begin to leverage it to make sure each of our channels are performing the way we want them to in our marketing campaign.
-And we can rework our investments to get the best results for our business.
+In a future video, I’m going to put together a demo of how to set this up in your Google analytics.
+But right now it’s important for us to understand what multi-channel is and how we can begin to leverage it to make sure each of our channels are performing the way we want them to in our marketing campaign.
+We can rework our investments to get the best results for our business.
 You have any questions about what we talked about today, please comment below and until next time, Happy Marketing.